Photo Courtesy of Alex Palomino

 As most locals will tell you, Paisas are the friendliest people in Colombia.
 Colombians in general are immensely proud of their country, and none more so than in Medellín.
 Here, residents are practically clamoring to talk with foreigners and you'll be even more popular if you can speak Spanish.
 If not, you can make friends easily by trying their beloved aguardiente (firewater) and arepa (cornbread).
 Locals like to unwind by heading to the dance floor and you will not be left wanting for a salsa partner—or instructor, if that's what you need—with whom to brush up on your skills.

 Medellín is accessed via its international airport at Rionegro, which is a 45-minute drive from the city.
 Direct flights are available from many U.S. cities, with more opening up all the time.
 Once in Medellín, the best way to get around is on the Metro or by cabs, which are plentiful and inexpensive.
 The currency is the Colombia peso, and the language spoken is Spanish.
 Few people speak English, so it’s worth arriving with at least some essential phrases to get around and meet people.
 While Medellín is a lot safer than it was 15 years ago, certain places—like the neighborhoods surrounding the city, and downtown at night—should still be avoided unless accompanied by a local.

-Simon is a travel writer and freelance journalist flirting with both South America and Europe.
+Simon Willis is a travel writer and freelance journalist flirting with both South America and Europe.
 He has contributed to the Washington Post, Independent, Yorkshire Post, Colombia Reports and Argentina Independent, among other publications.
 Simon is a sports nut, and when he is not adventure-seeking he is following his beloved Barnsley Football Club.